JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 __direct__

-The `direct` policy tells shiny to sends any new value directly, however often this occurs.
+The `direct` policy tells Shiny to sends any new value directly, however often this occurs.
 Therefore, this policy does not make use of `delay`.

 ```json
 {